tonytw1/squirrel-detector/README.md

 For a constant batch size the per-step-time should give is a rough way to compare different hardware options.

-Comparing some of the locally available hardware:
+Comparing some of our locally available hardware:

 ```
 4 core 3.4 GHz CPU ~ 5.0s